eficode-academy/oidc-oauth2-katas/README.md

 These katas assume the availability of a Kubernetes cluster with some pre-configured services:

-- A KeyCloak instance.
+- A KeyCloak deployment.
 No configuration of KeyCloak is necessary, we will configure KeyCloak with realm, clients and users in [Setting up KeyCloak](setting-up-keycloak.md).
 - DNS, TLS and ingress routing from sub-domains `client1`, `client2`, `api` and `hazard` to Kubernetes services of the same name.
+- DNS, TLS and ingress routing from sub-domain `spa` with path routing as follows:
+   * `/api` routed to Kubernetes service `spa-api-gw`
+   * `/login` routed to Kubernetes service `spa-login` with stripping of `/login` path prefix
+   * `/` routed to Kubernetes service `spa-cdn`